OceanSprint/oceansprint.org/docs/accomodation.md

 *The recommendations below are based on our personal experience.
 There are also plenty of options on AirBnb and [Booking.com](http://Booking.com/).*

+## Villasun

+Privately owned villas in the same street as Niteo House, the sprint venue.
+1 to 5 minute walk away.
+Before booking, confirm with the owner how far is the distance to Niteo House.
+They are not listed on airbnb/booking.com, you need to book directly on their website: https://www.villasun.net/

 ## Senator residence

 > 5 mins walk to the villa.
 Recently renovated apartment complex with good facilities including kitchen with a dishwasher, a washing machine, and a terrace.
 There is a chilly shared pool with sun beds, surrounded by a small well maintained garden.
 The complex is a bit remote from the downtown and the beach (15-20 mins walk) so it has quiet, relaxed vibe.
 The sunsets are amazing in Senator!